aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/aztec-barcodes/_index.md

 -	*Aztec Rune* - encodes values from 0 to 255 and is intended to mark objects in Augmented Reality applications

 ## Aztec Generation Mode Settings
-To select the required generation mode for *Aztec* barcodes in ***Aspose.BarCode for .NET***, it is necessary to initialize the [*AztecSymbolMode*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/aztecparameters/properties/aztecsymbolmode) property of class [*AztecParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/aztecparameters).
+To select the required generation mode for *Aztec* barcodes in ***Aspose.BarCode for .NET***, it is necessary to initialize the [*AztecSymbolMode*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/aztecparameters/properties/aztecsymbolmode) field of class [*AztecParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/aztecparameters).
 This property can take the following values:
 - *Auto*.
 In this generation mode, the library selects the most compact *Aztec* barcode type with the capacity sufficient to encode the information inputted into [*CodeText*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/codetext).
 - *Compact*.
 This mode is used to generate *Compact Aztec Code* barcodes up to 4 layers with the maximal size of 27x27 modules.
 - *FullRange*.
 This mode is set to create *Full-Range Aztec Code* barcodes up to 32 layers with the maximal size of 151x151 modules.